serhiisol/simple-redux-devtools/README.md

 ```

 To add extension to the Chrome:
-1. Open chrome://extensions
+1. Open `chrome://extensions` or `edge://extensions`
+2. Enable `Developer mode`
-2. Click `Load unpacked`
+3. Click `Load unpacked`
-3. Navigate to the `extension` folder in the root folder of the repository
+4. Navigate to the `extension` folder in the root folder of the repository
+5. Enjoy :D